 We can use our model estimates of future Treasury supply to contextualize our empirical estimates from Section 2.
 The estimated revision in the expected future Treasury supply scaled by GDP in 10 years is 1.19 bps on large negative proposal days.
 We previously documented a 0.38 bps change in long-term yields and a -0.09 bps response in the convenience yield on these days.
 These estimates imply that a percentage point increase in the expected Treasury supply to GDP corresponds to a 31.93 bps (= $0.38/1.19 \times 100$ bps) change in the 10-year nominal yield and a -7.56 bps (= $-0.09/1.19 \times 100$ bps) response in the convenience yield on large negative proposal days.
-For comparison, Krishnamurthy and Vissing-Jorgensen (2012), finds these estimates to be 1.5 bps and -4.25 bps, respectively, using annual regressions.
+These results are consistent with the downward-sloping demand for Treasury convenience services and the fact that long-term bond spreads reflect the expected convenience benefits over the bond's maturity and, therefore, expected supply.
+For comparison, Krishnamurthy and Vissing-Jorgensen (2012) finds these estimates to be 1.5 bps and -4.25 bps for contemporaneous supply using annual regressions, respectively.